 - People with cancer that has spread to their bones.

 If you have been diagnosed with certain kinds of cancer -- including multiple myeloma and lymphoma -- your doctor may monitor you for compression fractures.
-However, "sometimes a spinal fracture is the first indication of cancer," Marco says.
+However, sometimes a spinal fracture may be the first indication of cancer.

 But if you have osteoporosis, you may not even know it.

 Here are the leading risk factors for osteoporosis: